slowernews/wisdom-tldr/chapters/chapter_3_action.md

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
 -->

-How to plan: start with a [vision](#on-creativity-vision-and-ideas).

-> *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*

-> *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*

-> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*

-> *'Strategy requires thought; tactics require observation.' -- Max Euwe*

-> *'Look for actionable steps.'*

-> *'A well defined problem seeks its own solution' -- Mike Brundant*

-HINTS: How to decide?

-> *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

-> *'Choose the plan with more options.
-The one that lets you change plan.'*

-> *'Hell yes or no.' -- Derek Sivers*

-> *'My brother says to never make a big decision before you take a shower.'*

-HOWEVER... some people get paralyzed by [over thinking](#on-starting-and-timing).

-> *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

-> *'While we are reasoning concerning life, life is gone.' -- David Hume*